amymcgovern/pyparrot/README.md

    * Navigation: The Bebop has a lot of additional navigation commands available.
 I will implement and test these once the vision is working.
 For example, the relative move command seems quite useful.

 ## Major updates and releases:
+* 12/02/2017: Version 1.1.
+Fixed sensors with multiple values for Mambo and Bebop.
 * 11/26/2017: Initial release, version 1.0.
 Working wifi and BLE for Mambo, initial flight for Bebop.

 ## Programming and using your drones responsibly